osrf-migration/servicesim-wiki/Using a different robot.md

         cd ../..
         catkin_make_isolated --install

-   Take a look at the description file's `launch` directory.
+    Take a look at the description package's `launch` directory.
 There should be a `.launch` file there which, at a minimum, sets the `robot_description` parameter.
 I our case, that is:

         src/segway_v3/segway_description/launch/description.launch

-1. Create a new launch file
+1. Create a new competition launch file

     Create a new `servicesim_segway.launch` file: